 You can promote your content by doing the following:

-• Engaging in blog outreach which entails reaching out to bloggers with massive followers within your industry and striking a relationship with them.
-This should lead to your content being read, cited, and then shared with prospects, customers, and other readers.
+• Engage in blog outreach, which entails reaching out to bloggers with massive followers within your industry and striking a relationship with them.
+This should lead to your content being read, cited, and shared with prospects, customers, and other readers.

 • Get in touch with influencers in your industry – influencers also have massive followers, and if you can get into their good books, they can help you to endorse and share your content to their followers